Spotless, sparkling stainless steel kitchen appliances look so great, don't they? Unless you've just finished a week's worth of cooking that is.

 The key to getting stainless steel surfaces looking great again is not hours of gruelling cleaning, nor expensive products.
 In fact, it's really very simple - go au naturel.

-Going for a natural cleaning solution is a great idea for three reasons:
+Going for a natural cleaning method is a great idea for three reasons:

 Perhaps you've never tried natural products before, and don't know where to start.
 Well, I have some good news - far from being complicated, natural cleaning products are actually extremely easy to make and use.
 The suggested method for cleaning stainless steel involves just two ingredients - I'll put money on the fact you have both of which in your cupboard right now!